Maine Black Bears men's ice hockey: Shawn Walsh era (1984–2001)

-Following the 1983–84 season, head coach Jack Semler submitted his resignation.
-With Maine set to join the newly formed Hockey East Association, Maine hired Shawn Walsh, a 29-year-old assistant at Michigan State University and ex-3rd string goalie at Bowling Green State University.
-Walsh served as assistant coach for Ron Mason at his alma mater and Michigan State where he and Mason turned the Spartans' program from being sub-.500 performers to national contenders in only half a decade.
+Following the 1983–84 season, head coach Jack Semler submitted their resignation.[1]
+With Maine set to join the newly formed Hockey East Association, Maine hired Shawn Walsh, a 29-year-old assistant at Colorado State University and ex-3rd string goalie at Bowling Green State University.
+Walsh was assistant coach for Ron Mason at Michigan State and Alma Mater.
+In only half a decade, the Spartans went from being sub-.500 performers to national contenders.

-He inherited a struggling team, so win/loss improvement was not immediate; Maine posted a 23–57–2 record over Walsh's first two years with the program.
-However, Walsh was attracting top recruits, and convincing the school, the state, and its fans that UMaine had the potential to become a college hockey powerhouse.

-In 1986 Walsh and the program saw the first of many significant accomplishments.
+They inherited a struggling team, so win/loss improvement was not immediate; Maine posted a 23–57–2 record over Walsh's first two years with the program.
+However, Walsh was getting good recruits and convincing the school, state, and fans that UMaine could become a college hockey powerhouse.
+In 1986, Walsh and the program saw the first of many significant accomplishments.
 At 24–16–2, he posted his first winning season as a head coach.
 The team also made its first NCAA tournament appearance that season, coincidentally losing in the first round to Michigan State.

 After finishing as the conference runner up in '87 and '88, Maine brought home its first significant championship in the 1988–89 season.
-Walsh's Black Bears skated past Boston College in a 5–4 win for their first of 5 HEA Championships.
+Walsh's Black Bears skated past Boston College in a 5–4 win for their first of 6 HEA Championships.
 Four of these would come under Walsh.
 Due to the success and popularity of the program, Alfond Arena expanded its capacity from 3,800 to more than 5,000 in 1992.